PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 The Knight nodded along with her words, as if they made sense.
 He was exhilarated to have some travelling company; better cover for his escape.

-“I'm Red,” she beamed a warm, welcoming smile, “I'm really pleased you're joining me.”
+“I'm Red,” she beamed a warm, welcoming smile, “I'm really pleased you'll join me.”

 But not as pleased as The Knight, it was all going rather well.
 Their common goal: to travel far north and stay off the main trails.